Texas Tech Red Raiders basketball: NCAA tournament results

-The Red Raiders have appeared in the NCAA tournament 19 times.
-However, they have "officially" appeared in 18 tournaments; their 1996 appearance was vacated.
-Their combined record is 19–20 (17–19 without vacated games).
+The Red Raiders have appeared in the NCAA tournament 20 times.
+However, their 1996 appearance was vacated.
+Their combined record is 22–21 (20–20 without vacated games).

 On April 6, 2019, Texas Tech earned their first trip to the NCAA tournament championship game with a Final Four win over Michigan State.
 Two days later, the Red Raiders lost the NCAA tournament championship game in overtime 85–77 to Virginia.

-(*) indicates overtime game

 NIT results

 The Red Raiders have appeared in the National Invitation Tournament (NIT) four times.
 Their combined record is 6–4.

 NAIA tournament results

 The Red Raiders have appeared in the NAIA tournament two times.
 Their combined record is 3–2.

 Season-by-season results

 Home arenas

 The Red Raiders play their home games at United Supermarkets Arena located on the university campus.
 The Red Raiders previously played at Lubbock Municipal Coliseum until United Supermarkets Arena opened in 1999.
 The university's first team, then known as the Matadors, did not have a home court but instead played at the Livestock Judging Pavilion until a wood and stucco barn was constructed the following season.

 Texas Tech students broke both school and Big 12 Conference records for student attendance at the United Supermarkets Arena during a February 25, 2014, loss to Kansas State.
 The record of 6,086 students fell less than 2,000 short of the national record.